matrix-org/matrix-spec-proposals/proposals/2716-batch-send-historical-messages.md

  1. A "chunk" event is added to the end of the chunk.
 This is the event that connects to an insertion event by `?chunk_id`.
- 1. If `?chunk_id` is not specified (usually only for the first chunk), create a base "insertion" event as a jumping off point from `?prev_event` which can be added to the end of the `events` list in the response.
+ 1. If `?chunk_id` is not specified (usually only for the first chunk), create a base "insertion" event as a jumping off point from `?prev_event_id` which can be added to the end of the `events` list in the response.
  1. All of the events in the historical chunk get a content field, `"m.historical": true`, to indicate that they are historical at the point of